 where $\mathbf{\Theta }_{p}^{l}$ and $\mathbf{\Xi }_{p}^{k}$ are the weight tensors of the hidden layers corresponding to the different polarization directions of the metasurface in the TX-DPSIM and RX-DPSIM after abstraction, respectively.

-As shown in Fig.~\ref{Fig7}, we propose a training and deployment framework for the EMNN.
-Importantly, the EMNN is always trained on the BS side.
+As shown in Fig.~\ref{Fig7}, we propose a training and deployment framework for EMNN.
+Importantly, EMNN is always trained on the BS side.
 At regular intervals, the BS prunes and quantizes the weights of the RX-SIM (RX-DPSIM) NN and the UE-DNN, and then distributes them to the corresponding users.
 Finally, the BS transmitter deploys the BS-DNN in real time and dynamically controls the EM (DPEM) units according to the weights of the TX-SIM (TX-DPSIM) NN.
-Each user, in turn, deploys the UE-DNN based on the received weights and simultaneously adjusts the EM (DPEM) units in the RX-SIM (RX-DPSIM) dynamically.
-The specific training and deployment steps of the EMNN are as follows
+Each user, upon receiving the weights, deploys the UE-DNN and simultaneously adjusts the EM (DPEM) units in the RX-SIM (RX-DPSIM) dynamically.
+The specific training and deployment procedures of EMNN are as follows

 \textbf{Step 1.
 Pre-training of the EMNN.} At the beginning of a long time period, we assume that the BS knows the statistical CSI of all service users.
 Therefore, before transmitting real-time data, the EMNN is pre-trained through the statistical channel layer to obtain the base model.